 It depends.
 Umbrella insurance coverage can be really helpful, but they can also get expensive.
 You should consider getting one if:

 - You added a teen or new driver to your policy

 - You worry that a lawsuit could wipe out your bank account

 - You live in an expensive or high-end area

 - You just want the extra protection, or you can afford it

 Generally, you should buy as much insurance as you can afford.
 Umbrella just adds that much extra protection.
 You never know when disaster can strike.
 Consider buying it if any of the above describes you.

-An umbrella policy can give you anywhere from $1,000,000-$5,000,000 in coverage.
+An umbrella insurance policy can give you anywhere from $1,000,000-$5,000,000 in coverage.
 This will ensure you have protection from any major claims or lawsuit settlements you’d otherwise have to pay for.